User Manual – Durst

 4. Click Approve [32].

-5. The status of the Print Item will change to Approved – the synchronization of the status change with the Workflow will start automatically.
+5. The status of the Print Item will change to Approved, and the synchronization of this status update with the Workflow will start automatically.

 Figure 15: The dialog Approve in the Approval Portal